WHSV-TV: Translators

 During the late summer and early fall of 2006, WHSV underwent major technical upgrades to make way for the station's new digital subchannels.
 A new transmitter tower was built behind the station's Harrisonburg studios to accommodate the additional satellite receivers needed for WHSV's Fox and MyNetworkTV-affiliated subchannels.
 WHSV's main analog transmitter was replaced during the week of August 31, 2006.
 Broadcasts were only available to viewers with cable while the transmitter was being replaced.

 On January 16, 2008, WHSV reached a carriage agreement with DirecTV to add WHSV, and its Fox and MyNetworkTV-affiliated digital subchannels to the satellite providers' local channel lineup.

 WHSV originally planned on turning off its analog transmitter of February 17, 2009, the original deadline of the federally mandated digital conversion.
-The station restored the signal the following Friday however, because several translator stations in communities such as Bergton that are owned by local cooperatives and county governments were unable to convert their transmitters to reconvert the digital signal into analog form, along with viewers who could receive Channel 3 signal well on analog, but not at all digitally.
+The station restored the signal the following Friday however, because several translator stations in communities such as Bergton that are owned by local cooperatives and county governments were unable to convert their transmitters to reconvert the digital signal into analog form, along with viewers who could receive the channel 3 signal well on analog, but not at all digitally.
 WHSV's broadcasts became digital-only, effective June 12, 2009.